Who are the Best American Reclining Sofa and Sectional Manufacturers?

 o Fabric covers are pre-sewn to reduce the time and skill needed to upholster the furniture.

 o Material costs are minimized.
 Fabric is one of the biggest costs.
-The use of tight (non-removable/replaceable) seat and back cushions can save 50% of the fabric cost.
-With leather this can amount to several hundred dollars.
+The use of tight (non-removable/non-replaceable) seat and back cushions can save 50% of the fabric cost.
+With high quality leathers this can amount to hundreds (or thousands) of dollars.

 o The cost reduction factors listed above combine to restrict design options for popularly priced reclining furniture.
 The result can be very similar looking generic designs produced by multiple manufacturers.